steaks/codeducky/madelson/Processes.md

 }
 </pre>

+<h2 id="data-volume">Adapting to larger data volumes</h2>

 Another question that might come up when trying to generalize this approach is that of data volume.
 If we are piping a large amount of data through the process, we'll likely want to replace the convenient ReadToEndAsync() calls with async read loops that process each piece of data as it comes in.

+<h2 id="medallion-shell">Switching to <a href="https://github.com/madelson/MedallionShell">MedallionShell</a></h2>

 We've now built out a (hopefully) correct, robust, and efficient piece of code for working with a process from .NET.
 However, hopefully this example has convinced you that the .NET Process API is not quite up to the job when it comes to ease-of-use.
-To that end, I'm going to present an alternative: the <a href="https://github.com/madelson/MedallionShell">MedallionShell</a> library (available on [TODO link] NuGet).
+To that end, I'm going to present an alternative: the <a href="https://github.com/madelson/MedallionShell">MedallionShell</a> library (<a href="https://www.nuget.org/packages/medallionshell">available on NuGet</a>).
 Here's the equivalent logic using MedallionShell:

-[TODO finalize API usage]
 <pre>
 var command = Command.Run(
 	PathToNode,